Breel Embolo: Style of play

 UEFA.com writer Steffen Potter praised Embolo as a complete striker: "He is powerful, technically strong and decisive.
 He has explosive pace and is a composed finisher."
 Fabian Frei, who was a midfielder for FC Basel at the same time with Embolo, complimented him as well, for keeping his feet on the ground.I think he is a sensation – playing like that aged 17.
 I like him as a person as much as I do as a player.
 His feet will stay on the ground – he won't be shooting from 50 metres to score the goal of the season.
 You can give him good advice and he is ready to take it without getting angry.

 Embolo has cited Mario Balotelli as one of his inspirations.
-Both players like to lurk between defenders and both have great control allied to physical prowess.
+Both players like to lurk between defenders, and both have great control allied to physical prowess.

 Embolo can also play in midfield; according to David Lemos of Radio Télévision Suisse he resembles N'Golo Kanté in this role, using his power to retrieve the ball and give it to the attackers.

 Personal life

 At the age of 18, he created the Embolo Foundation to support refugee children in Switzerland and disadvantaged youth in his birth country of Cameroon.
+Embolo received Swiss citizenship on 12 December 2014.
+His girlfriend Naomi gave birth to their daughter Naliya in June 2018.